matallen/acceptance-brms6-quickstart/README.md

 in the cargo plugin config, add a <deployable> entry for your webapps maven GAV (groupId, artifactId and version) and it will be deployed

+### Notes

+** port 16080 was chosed for the web port because OpenShift will only allow ports between 15000-35530 to be bound